Hacker0x01/docs.hackerone.com/docs/hackers/welcome-to-h1-docs.md

 bookIndexFor: "hackers"
 ---

-Welcome!
-You've come to the right place to learn more about using HackerOne.
+Looking to learn how to use HackerOne?
+You're in the right place.

 Have you just started hacking on HackerOne or want to learn more about a feature?
 These guides will help you to understand the product so that you can easily navigate through the platform in submitting vulnerabilities.